cdklabs/cdk-ssm-documents/README.md

 This library provides a utility implement SSM Documents using code.
 The SSM Document objects can be used to print the document to YAML/JSON and allows you to simulate a document execution locally.

 ## Problem Statement
-Writing SSM Docuemnts is cumbersome because interacting with the JSON or YAML documents provides little compile time support for errors.
+Writing SSM documents is cumbersome because interacting with the JSON or YAML documents provides little compile time support for errors.
 While the SSM UI provides a rich experience for creating documents, the SSM UI provides no ability to reuse steps across documents.

 Testing documents can only be performed by running the SSM Execution which is time-consuming.
 There is also no way to mock results in SSM Execution so developers are forced to create the necessary infrastructure in the AWS account prior to executing the SSM Document.